 - Buy clothes off-season to save money.
 For example, summer clothes are usually on sale during the colder months.
 You should also take advantage of clearance sales where you can get as much as 80% off on apparel, shoes, and bags.

 - Drugstore brands offer reasonably-priced skincare products and cosmetics compared to department store brands.
+This can help you save money on makeup expenses.

-14. Go Natural
+14. Go natural

 Skincare or haircare should not be complicated, toxic to your health, or hard on your pocket.
 Many people swear to the benefits of natural skincare, and the ingredients can be found in your pantry.